 You want salespeople who can qualify.
 Qualifying a sales lead really comes down to three questions:

 - Do they have the authority to buy?

 - Do they have the budget to buy?

 - When do they plan on buying?

-The leads you want your salespeople to avoid are called NINAs… these are leads that have no Influence or authority.
+The leads you want your salespeople to avoid are called NINAs.
+These are the leads that have No Influence Nor Authority.
 These leads will waste your time and money!
 Let marketing nurture them.

-A good question to ask during an interview with a salesperson is “Do you know the difference between an A, B and C lead?”
-There answer should tell you a lot about whether they know how to qualify or not.
+A good question to ask during an interview with a prospective salesperson is “Do you know the difference between an A, B and C lead?”
+His or her answer should tell you a lot about whether your potential hire knows or not how to qualify a lead.

 If they answered that question correctly, then ask them how much time a salesperson should spend on each lead.
 They should answer like this:

 - A lead gets about 70% of a salesperson’s time.

 - B lead gets about 30% of a salesperson’s time.